clusture/concise/data-science/machine-learning/logistic-regression/logistic-regression-model/logistic-regressions-hypothesis-function/notes.md

 ---
-title: Logistic Regression's Hypothesis Function
+title: Hypothesis Function for Logistic Regression
 topic: Logistic Regression Model
 slug: hypothesis-func
 ---

-# Logistic Regression's Hypothesis Function
+# Hypothesis Function for Logistic Regression

 For binary classification tasks, intuitively it also doesn't make sense for $h_{\theta} (x)$ to take values larger than 1 or smaller than 0 when we know that $y \in \{0,1\}$.
 We know that linear regression can give any value between $(-\infty, \infty)$.